globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

 Below a matrix showing different security measures applied on data.

 .. csv-table::
-   :header: "Data", "Encryption", "Metadata cleanup", "Blacklisting", "Sanitization"
+   :header: "Information type", "Encryption", "Metadata cleanup", "Blacklisting", "Sanitization"

-   "Questionnaire answers", "Encrypted on the database with per-user / per/submissions keys", "N/A", "Keyword blacklisting", "Antispam, Anti XSS"
+   "Questionnaire answers", "Encrypted on the database with per-user / per-submissions keys", "N/A", "Keyword blacklisting", "Antispam, Anti XSS"
    "Submission attachments", "Encrypted on the filesystem with per-user / per/submissions keys", "Optional", "Extension blocking, Antivirus", "N/A"
-   "Platform configuration", "Encrypted database with admin password", "N/A", "N/A", "N/A" "Software files", "N/A", "N/A", "N/A", "N/A"
    "Email notifications", "Encrypted with PGP when recipients keys are available", "N/A", "Antispam to prevent flooding", "N/A"

-Threats to Confidentiality and Anonymity
+Threats to Anonymity and Confidentiality
 ========================================
 In this section we highlight several threats that require specific explanation.